shinmao/SecurityLearning/cmd-injection/README.md

 restore
 mark /OutputFile (%pipe%id) currentdevice putdeviceprops
 ```
+Here, you can also forge it as gif with `gif89` header to deceive the file upload system.
 ❗️ Attention: The timing to trigger the RCE is important.
 [ref: mail of Tavis](http://openwall.com/lists/oss-security/2018/08/21/2)
 [ref: security team of imageMagick](https://imagetragick.com/)